・Basic Principles on Responsible Investment ・Domains of contribution to well-being

 ※1 The above SDG logos represent the main goals to which Sumitomo Life believes it contributes through its investment activities.

-screening: A method to exclude specific industries and uses of funds from the
+[Method 4] Negative screening: A method to exclude specific industries and uses of proceeds from the scope of investments.
+We prohibit investments as follows:

-and chemical weapons, anti-personnel landmines, cluster munitions,
+- Manufacturers of certain weapons (biological and chemical weapons, anti-personnel landmines, cluster munitions, nuclear weapons, specific conventional weapons)

 Stewardship activities

-constructive engagement, or purposeful dialogue that takes sustainability into
+We believe that constructive engagement, or purposeful dialogue that takes sustainability into

-consideration will lead to an increase in corporate value and the sustainable
+consideration will lead to an increase in corporate value and the sustainable growth of investees,

-which in turn will contribute to expanding investment
+which in turn will contribute to expanding investment returns over the medium- to long-term.

-for Responsible Institutional Investors (Japan’s Stewardship
+Therefore, we endorsed the Principles for Responsible Institutional Investors (Japan’s Stewardship

-engage in stewardship activities to fulfill our stewardship responsibilities.
+Code) and actively engage in stewardship activities to fulfill our stewardship responsibilities.

 For more information, see the following documents: